Wiltshire Police: DCC David Ainsworth

 Deputy Chief Constable David Ainsworth, formerly ACC of Kent Police, was found dead at his home on 22 March 2011.
 He had hanged himself.
 He had been removed from his normal duties while an "internal staff issue" was investigated.
 Wiltshire Police allowed South Wales Police and the Independent Police Complaints Commission to conduct an inquiry into the matter.
-The coroner released Wiltshire Police of any burden noting they had implented 'comprehensive welfare arrangements' for Ainsworth.
+The coroner released Wiltshire Police of any burden noting they had implemented 'comprehensive welfare arrangements' for Ainsworth.
 The independent report criticised Wiltshire Police for failing to properly vet Ainsorth when assuming the role of DCC.
 The report also said the force was "ill-prepared" to deal with the "exceptional situation" of the harassment complaints made.
 Wiltshire Police responded saying that ACPO should share some of the burden as they had 'green lit' the application for the ACC to DCC promotion, a form that did not include a section for vetting.